ryasar79/reduxx/README.md

 const React = require( 'react' );

-// Import the following component from the file you created in Step 1
+// Step 2: a) Import the following functions
+//            from the file you created in Step 1. const {
-// (Note: this particular path below assumes the reduxx.js file
-// is in the same directory as this file) const {

     setGlobalStateStorageInstance,
     setInitialState

 } = require( './reduxx.js' );
+// Note: this particular path assumes the reduxx.js file
+//       is in the same directory as this file

 // Your "most parent" component